 As is often the case in a small city, Everson doesn't have a public transportation system that people use for their commute.

-The education level of Everson citizens is a little higher than the average for US cities and towns: 23.60% of adults in Everson have at least a bachelor's degree.
+The citizens of Everson are slightly better educated than the national average of 21.84% for all cities and towns, with 23.60% of adults in Everson having a bachelor's degree or advanced degree.

 The per capita income in Everson in 2022 was $32,295, which is lower middle income relative to Washington, and middle income relative to the rest of the US.
 This equates to an annual income of $129,180 for a family of four.
 However, Everson contains both very wealthy and poor people as well.